 He used a bear grin for an answer.
 “Anyway,” he snorted, “for all you know, we bears eat human flesh as a sacrament.
 That’s right.”
-He was looking at me, waiting for my reaction.
-I had to grab the wheel to keep us from drifting into a truck in the other lane.
-He continued in a preachy tone.
-“Those that get a taste of this sanctified flesh can thereby slough off the mask of everyday life and become as one with the great invisible spirit in the sky.
+He was looking at me, waiting for my reaction, and I had to grab the wheel to keep us from drifting into a truck in the other lane.
+He went on in a preachy tone.
+“Those that get a taste of this sanctified flesh can thereby slough off the mask of everyday life and become as one with the all-powerful spirit in the sky.
 As for the so-called victims of the sacred feast, they go straight to the great beyond where they can eat anyone or anything that they might like for another fifteen years.
 And they never risk being eaten by anyone else again.
 Forever, amen.”

-Our conversation was taking on a creepy edge.
-Then Jimmy snickered, and I had to crack up, too.
-We’d been watching a program on the Aztecs at a motel a couple of nights before, and his riff was coming straight from that.
+Jimmy snickered, and I had to crack up, too.
+We’d been watching a program on the Aztecs at a motel a couple of nights before, and his riff was coming straight out of that.
 Our Jimmy was one sharp bear.
 Did I understand the meaning of human sacrifice?
 Hell, no. The whole thing had always seemed to me to be a case of religion jumping from an upper floor.

-We were on a mountain road by then with lots of steep grades and hairpin turns and sheep grazing at sharp angles.
-Jimmy had his focus back, and he handled the vehicle with ease.
+We were on a mountain road by then with lots of steep grades and hairpin turns and sheep grazing at a crazy angle.
+Jimmy had gotten his driving chops back, and he handled the vehicle with ease.
 Made me proud of the way I’d trained him.
 After a silent hour or so, he said he had a question for me.

 “Charlie,” he said, “I was wondering.
 Why is it that you’re not required to work for a living?”

 “Well, Jimmy, you know I’ve got this bad hand.”
-I lifted it from my lap and wiggled it a little.
+I held it up and wiggled it a bit.
 I couldn’t wiggle it a lot.
 “It’s my major hand, too.”
 I’m not going to get into my medical history here or show you the x-rays or make a list of what I can and can’t do with my messed up hand.
-You just have to take my word for it.
+You just have to take my word for it, it’s messed up.

 “All right,” he said.
 “You’ve got an injured or malformed hand.
-You’ve shown me before what it can’t do.
-But that doesn’t explain how you can afford to buy this large vehicle or a condo on Telegraph Hill or pay for all of our expenses on this trip.
-I appreciate your generosity, but I can’t help wondering whether you have an exceedingly generous disability pension or you won the lottery or what?”
+You’ve shown me before how you can barely tie your shoes or peel a potato.
+But an injured extremity doesn’t explain how you can afford to buy this massive vehicle, plus a condo on Telegraph Hill, or pay for all of our expenses on this trip.
+I appreciate your generosity, but I can’t help wondering if you have the pension of a corporate CEO or you won the lottery or what?”

 “Well, uh, Rhonda helped pay for the condo.
 Some anyway.”